Lucas456th/Seatwork-4/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
-Description of the project in details.

-Guiding Question:
-- What is the project
+### What is the project?
+- The project is to create a Features Display Website that showcases distinct design layouts for various features using only HTML and CSS.
+It involves building multiple pages, each designed to highlight specific features or content, demonstrating skills in structuring and styling web pages.
-- Whats the purpose
+### Whats the purpose?
-- What are key components
-- What technology used and how it is used
+- Showcase Design and Coding Skills: Display the ability to create engaging, feature-specific web pages using HTML and CSS.
+- Demonstrate Layout Creativity: Highlight different layout designs and styles, focusing on creative and technical execution.

+- Enhance User Experience: Craft visually appealing and user-friendly pages that effectively present the content and stand out.

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- MultiPage Website Website
-- Parallax transition
-- Transactional
+- Responsive CSS design

 ### Technology
 <!-- TODO: List of Technology Used -->